pj105555/Customer-Behaviour-Excel-Dashboard/README.md

 > Top 5 Items Purchased.

 Insights:
-1) Mens are Purchasing More Than Women (~68%)
+1) Men are Purchasing More Than Women (~68%)
-2) Illionis,Albama and Montana have the Highest Repeated Customers as Compared To Other States in U.S.A .
+2) Illinois,Albama and Montana have the Highest Repeated Customers as Compared To Other States in U.S.A .
-3) Store has the highest Sales in fall Season (~26%)
+3) Store has the highest Sales in fall Season (~26%).
-4) Customer prefer buying clothing product as compared to other product in the Store
+4) Customer prefer buying more clothing product as compared to other product in the Store.
-5) Items with Excellent Rating Have good amount of Repeated Orders
+5) Items with Excellent Rating Have good amount of Repeated Orders.
 6) Blouse and Shirts are the Highest Item Purchased.
-7) Senior Customers has purchased the highest amount of items from the store as Compared to Adult and Teenager
+7) Senior Customers have purchased the highest amount of items from the store as Compared to Adult and Teenager Customers.

 Conclusion :
-Store Should Target Senior Men Living in Illionis,Albama and Montana in fall Season by showing more ads/offers/coupons on Clothing Product having Good Rating
+Store Should Target Senior Men Living in Illinois,Albama and Montana in fall Season by showing more ads/offers/coupons on Clothing Product having Good Rating